-1 Materials prompt students to use evidence to support their hypotheses and claims. Μ 2 Materials include embedded opportunities to develop and utilize scientific vocabulary in Μ context.
-Materials integrate argumentation and discourse throughout to support students' development of content knowledge and skills as appropriate for the concept and grade level. М 3 development of content knowledge and skills as appropriate for the concept and grade level.
+1 Materials prompt students to use evidence to support their hypotheses and claims. Μ 2 Materials include embedded opportunities to develop and utilize scientific vocabulary in Μ 2 context. - Materials integrate argumentation and discourse throughout to support students' Μ 3 development of content knowledge and skills as appropriate for the concept and grade level.
 Materials provide opportunities for students to construct and present developmentally М 4 appropriate written and verbal arguments that justify explanations to phenomena and/or solutions to problems using evidence acquired from learning experiences.